Residential Aged Care Reform

 Resource Utilisation and Classification Study

-Further information can be found on the Resource Utilisation and Classification Study webpage
+The study has now been completed and the final RUCS reports can be found on the Resource Utilisation and Classification Study webpage.